code-diggers-369/movie-cafe/README.md

 1) cd client && npm install  // For Install Dependency
 2) npm insatll               // For Install Dependency For Server
+3) Edit .env File Acording To Your Choice
-3) npm run dev               // For Run Server & Client At Same Time
+4) npm run dev               // For Run Server & Client At Same Time

 ## deploy